SameerMalek/Sameer-Portfolio-Site/README.md

 # Welcome to my Portfolio Site!
 <h2>Please have a look at the site.</h2>
-<p>I have created adn designed this site using Next.Js framework and deployed using Vercel.</p>
+<p>I have created and designed this site using Next.Js framework and deployed using Vercel.</p>